 As Arizona personal injury attorneys, trying to unwind years of insurance company and corporate propaganda while speaking with new clients occurs far to often.
-While some of these myths are self-induced, stemming from corny billboards and dumb commercials, others are primarily driven by “tort reform” – a corporate, orchestrated attack on personal injury victims and attorneys with the goal to turn public opinion against those of us who fight for justice every single day.
+While some of these myths are self-induced, stemming from corny billboards and dumb commercials, others are primarily driven by “tort reform” – a corporate, orchestrated attack on personal injury victims and car accident attorneys with the goal to turn public opinion against those of us who fight for justice every single day.
 Predominantly backed by Corporate America and billion-dollar insurance companies, the proponents of “tort reform” mislead the American public, inventing terms like “frivolous lawsuits,” and “jackpot justice.”
 They allege that large settlements threaten the economy and undermine the ability of the American legal system to fairly administer justice.
 Advocates have used an array of media outlets to back these claims through a series of selective and even falsified reports; framing several law suits as “frivolous” and an “abuse of the courts”.
 As a result of the celebritization of select lawsuits, several myths and fallacies have transpired regarding personal injury lawsuits.
 This blog will identify a few of those misconceptions with the goal to decipher myth verse reality.

 The frivolous lawsuit myth was created as a big business tactic to convert legitimate civil cases into urban folklores.
 Through the use of various media outlets, the insurance and big business lobby has been very successful in creating a negative image towards those willing to file a lawsuit and a heroic persona for those who do not.
 Ultimately, this stigmatism has created the conception that those who are willing to file a personal injury claim are acting out of greed and selfishness.
 However, in examining the actual facts presented, verse claims made by media sources in past cases deemed “frivolous,” such as the McDonald’s Hot Coffee case, the Drunk Driving Phone Booth Accident, as well as the Ladder and The Manure case, at least one commonality emerges; An honest person suffered a legitimate injury due to another’s misrepresentation or negligence.

 The truth is, nearly all personal injury claims are filed by honest people who have sustained legitimate injuries because of another’s negligence.
-In fact, a personal injury lawsuit may represent the only way to get life back on track for many who have suffered serious or even life-threating injuries.
+In fact, a personal injury lawsuit may represent the only way to get life back on track for many who have suffered serious or even life-threatening injuries.
 For those who attempt to beat the system, judges are permitted to dismiss any case lacking merit well before a trial.
-Additionally, attorneys who attempt to file such claims face the risk of sanctions, which can be bestowed upon them from the judge hearing the case.
+Additionally, Phoenix personal injury attorneys who attempt to file such claims face the risk of sanctions, which can be bestowed upon them from the judge hearing the case.
 Here are some facts:

 Many uphold the belief that by simply filing a personal injury claim, they will receive compensation, after all, the billboard does say: “In a wreck; need a check?”
 I am sorry to burst that bubble, but personal injury lawsuits do not epitomize a quick and easy paycheck.
 In fact, personal injury attorneys work tirelessly to battle insurance companies in an effort to get victims the just compensation they deserve.
-The fact of the matter is that insurance companies are in a business to make a profit.
+The fact of the matter is that insurance companies are in business to make a profit.
 If they were to pay out every individual who made a personal injury claim, it can be assumed that their profit margins would be reduced significantly.
 How would they pay for all of those Super Bowl commercials and marketing wizardry then?
-For this reason, insurance companies do everything in their power to not pay out; thus it is imperative to consult an aggressive personal injury attorney in the unfortunate circumstance that a friend or loved one suffers an injury.
+For this reason, insurance companies do everything in their power to not payout; thus it is imperative to consult an aggressive personal injury attorney in the unfortunate circumstance that a friend or loved one suffers an injury.